 So, I clearly have a vested interest in keeping mine, and other fishermans secrets safe.
 But I can assure you, my spot is not as rare as I think, and since I started to explore this area I realized it was just the first one I found out of literally hundreds.
 Do your homework.
 Explore.
 Be willing to spend a day trekking through the wilderness exploring where most people aren’t interested in going.
 I can assure you that you won’t be disappointed.

 Your starting points should be highway 541 for the Highwood and highway 546 for the sheep. highway 40 and FTR 940 will provide you some access to many of the creeks.
 I recommend looking through the Alberta backroads mapbook to find which streams you can access, and then looking on google earth to get a feel for the stream and the terrain.
-A few good ones that you might think to explore include Cataract Creek, Gorge Creek, Flat Creek, and Etherington Creek.
 The further you can get from the primary access point the better your chance of finding trout, particularly large trout, will get.

 Be safe if you venture into this backcountry; this is wild country, and I would not recommend going alone if you plan on going too deep.
 Bring food and water provisions, make lots of noise, and carry bear spray.
 This is Grizzly country, and it is easy to get absorbed into the River and forget about this very real danger.
 Rain Jackets and extra layers are essential, as storms can approach quickly and unexpectedly.

-There is a reason you don’t find too many Anglers on these streams.
+There is a reason I keep going back to these streams, despite how busy they have become.
 The fine trout water is plentiful, and there is only a small amount of people willing to put in the work to enjoy it all.
 So get out there, find your creek, and bushwhack your way through the brush until you find that stretch of water that will become your next obsession 🙂